finnsdottir/openrefine_fall2025/docs/starting.markdown

-# Getting started in OpenRefine
+# Getting Started in OpenRefine

 *What is OpenRefine?* [OpenRefine](https://openrefine.org/) is a free, open-source tool for cleaning and working with messy data.